StephaniePosner/Coursera_Capstone/README.md

 # Coursera_Capstone
-Coursera_Capstone on accident severity data using Washington state data
+Coursera_Capstone on Battle of the Neighborhoods (previously accident severity data using Washington state data)